WildernessLabs/Meadow.Foundation/Source/Meadow.Foundation.Peripherals/ICs.IOExpanders.Pca9671/Driver/Readme.md

 The **Meadow.Foundation** peripherals library is an open-source repository of drivers and libraries that streamline and simplify adding hardware to your C# .NET Meadow IoT application.

-For more information on developing for Meadow, visit [developer.wildernesslabs.co](http://developer.wildernesslabs.co/), to view all of Wilderness Labs open-source projects, including samples, visit [github.com/wildernesslabs](https://github.com/wildernesslabs/)
+For more information on developing for Meadow, visit [developer.wildernesslabs.co](http://developer.wildernesslabs.co/), to view all Wilderness Labs open-source projects, including samples, visit [github.com/wildernesslabs](https://github.com/wildernesslabs/)

 ## Usage